Emergency Medicine and Nursing Research Group

 Their research themes include diagnostic decision-making, particularly in relation to the diagnosis of acute coronary syndrome and venous thromboembolism, the health implications of seismic events, toxicology, ethics and emergency nursing.

-In addition to grants from the Health Research Council and the Canterbury Medical Research Foundation, the group is supported by the Emergency Care Foundation, a charitable trust dedicated to supporting research, education and innovation in emergency health care.
+In addition to grants from the Health Research Council and the Canterbury Medical Research Foundation, the group is supported by the Emergency Care Foundation.
+The Emergency Care Foundation is a charitable trust dedicated to supporting research, education and innovation in emergency health care.

 The department has considerable expertise in clinically-based research, as well as translational research from laboratory-based research programs.
 The collaborations this department has with other clinicians and researchers from New Zealand’s hospitals and universities are one of the strengths of their research program.